 One of the top priorities and challenges for business owners—both new and established—is to acquire and retain new customers.
-According to our 2021 DDA survey, 69% of clients are looking to attract new leads to drive more success for their business.
+According to our 2021 DDA survey, 69% of respondents are looking to attract new leads to drive more success for their business.
 The success of a company is dependent upon its sales and business revenue, and the construction industry is no exception.

 To consistently pull in a steady stream of high-quality clients for your construction business, try implementing these six strategies for acquisition and growth.